xjtu-enre/ENRE-ts/packages/enre-feature-stat/README.md

 This metrics produces the max count number of the feature in a given context, for example, the max depth, the max usage count under a class, etc.

+By appending `@LLMPowered` to the metric, it means that this requires interaction with the LLM.

 ## Feature Tags

 | Tag           | Description                                                                                                      |